 Our flight time will be of ??? hours and ??? minutes.
 We will be flying at an altitude of ??? feet/meters at a ground speed of ??? miles per hour/kilometers per hour.

-At this time, make sure your seat backs and tray tables are in their full upright position.
-Also make sure your seat belt is correctly fastened.
-Also, we advise you that as of this moment, any electronic equipment must be turned off.
+At this time, make sure your seat backs and tray tables are in their full upright position and that your seat belt is correctly fastened.
+Also, your portable electronic devices must be set to ‘airplane’ mode until an announcement is made upon arrival.
 Thank you.”

 When the door is closed and the aircraft is about to pushback, the Captain or the Chief flight attendant will make an announcement intended to the flight attendants.